 In California, fishing and game wardens are generally allowed to come onto private property pursuant to the Open Fields Doctrine.
 The Open Fields Doctrine allows wardens to enter onto private property without a warrant.
 They can do this for the purpose of regulating and managing the “State-owned resource”, which is fish, game, and/or wildlife.
 The justification for the Open Fields Doctrine is that in the course of a warden’s patrols and administrative management, they often pass onto private property.
-If a warden needed a warrant to every time they had to manage fish or wildlife on a private property, they wouldn’t be able to do their jobs.
-They would lose the element of surprise, and would also waste valuable resources pursuing warrants rather than just conducting standard administrative patrol.
+If a warden needed a warrant every time they had to manage fish or wildlife on a private property, they would not be able to be effective in doing their jobs.
+They would lose the element of surprise and would also waste valuable resources pursuing warrants rather than just conducting standard administrative patrol.

 However, entry into a residence is something that would typically require a warrant, absent some exception to the warrant requirement.
 So, fishing and game wardens can enter onto open lands, but they can’t necessarily enter into a residence without a warrant.